Unity-Technologies/com.unity.integrations.shotgrid/Documentation~/advancedWorkflows.md

 The tk-config-unity configuration comes with customizations that can greatly improve artist productivity.

-See [Enabling Advanced Workflows](#enabling-advanced-workflows) for details on how to configure your Shotgun site to take advantage of these workflows.
+See [Enabling Advanced Workflows](#enabling-advanced-workflows) for details on how to configure your Shotgrid site to take advantage of these workflows.

 ## Metadata
-When you publish your recordings to Shotgun, Unity embeds the current project path and the scene asset path in the created Version entity `sg_unity_metadata` field:
+When you publish your recordings to Shotgrid, Unity embeds the current project path and the scene asset path in the created Version entity `sg_unity_metadata` field:

 <img src="images/metadata.png" style="border: 1px solid black"/>

-This allows Shotgun to start in the right context (right project, right scene) when launched from a Version or Note entity.
+This allows Shotgrid to start in the right context (right project, right scene) when launched from a Version or Note entity.

 ### Launching from a Version entity